jscad/OpenJSCAD.org/packages/desktop/README.md

 - uses most.js observables & a declarative approach internally

 ### what is supported:
- * almost all of the features of OpenJSCAD EXCEPT the things in the paragraph below
+ * almost all of the features of JSCAD web EXCEPT the things in the paragraph below

 ### what is not supported
   - the include() function , [since include is EVIIIL and an antipattern